marekkacprzak/nott3chat/README.md

 ## 🤔 Why?

-Why build another chat app?
-Two reasons:
+Why build yet another chat app based on an existing proof of concept?

-1. To participate in the T3 Clone-a-thon and have some fun.
+1. To learn TypeScript by converting a previous JavaScript project.
+2. To learn Azure by preparing a deployment script in Terraform.
+3. To make the app mobile-friendly and optimized for mobile devices.
+4. For fun.
-2. To lovingly poke at the T3 stack and demonstrate that a robust, type-safe, and high-performance application can be built with the glorious combination of **C# on the backend** and **TypeScript on the front**.
+5. To playfully challenge the T3 stack and show that a robust, type-safe, high-performance application can be built with the powerful combination of **C# on the backend** and **TypeScript on the frontend**.
 It's a love letter to backend developers who appreciate strongly-typed languages and modern web development practices.

 ## ✨ Core Features